gravity-ui/uikit/src/components/Persona/README.md

 <!--/GITHUB_BLOCK-->

-S – Basic size, used in most components.
+S: Basic size, used in most components.
-N – Used when standard labels are too small.
+N: Used when regular labels are too small.

 ### Interactivity

-Component is also interactive.
+This component is also interactive.
 It can be clickable or closable.

 <!--LANDING_BLOCK
 <ExampleBlock